lornahwambui/dessert-beverage/README.md

 ### Getting Started

    1. Clone this repository to your local machine.
-   2. run your server json-server --watch database.json --port 4000
+   2. run your server json-server node server .js
-   3. Open your browser and navigate to http://localhost:3000 to view the Dessert & Beverage website.
+   3. Open your browser and navigate to https://master--sprightly-elf-f4d2ef.netlify.app/ to view the Dessert & Beverage website.
    4. To add, edit, or delete facts, you'll need to host the project on a web server and set up the server backend.

  ## Known Bugs